TRUTH, DECEMBER 15, 1907

 were fine looking women.
 The only daughter of the second wife

 is married to a son of Sir Arthur Hunter Palmer.

-corner of Queen and George Streets.
-McKeand made much money and lost it again in
+Queen and George Streets.
+McKeand made much money and lost it

 the Breakfast Creek road.

 Henry Kingsmill Shaw and his wife Helen, buried a year

 old infant on November 29, 1874.
 Shaw was one of the managers

 of George Raff and Co., and had a tragical death in a lagoon